vitessio/website/content/en/docs/user-guides/vtexplain.md

 ### The VSchema must use a keyspace name.

-VTExplain requires a keyspace name for each keyspace in an input VSChema:
+VTExplain requires a keyspace name for each keyspace in an input VSchema:

 ```
 "keyspace_name": {